chetansinghsajwan/notes/http/field-registry.md

 # HTTP Field Name Registry

+It is a centralized list maintained by [IANA](iana/iana) that defines standard HTTP fields.

-This registry is located at https://www.iana.org/assignments/http-fields.
+The registry is located at https://www.iana.org/assignments/http-fields.

 ## References